Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Eliminating the matter

-We proceed to the main proposal of this letter - to solve the constraints as equations for the matter.
-This significantly simplifies the problem, since in this view these equations are explicitly solved; in the $\mathbb{Z}_2$ case, knowing what the $Z$ configuration is gives rise immediately to a unique and local solution for $N\left(\mathbf{x}\right)$.
-Similar results are valid for other groups as well.
-Such a solution is quite straightforward for bosonic, Higgs-like matter \cite{fradkin_phase_1979}.
+In our approach we solve the constraints as equations for the matter.
+This significantly simplifies the problem, since in this view these equations are explicitly solved: In the $\mathbb{Z}_2$ case, knowing the $Z$ configuration gives rise immediately to a unique and local solution for $N\left(\mathbf{x}\right)$, and similar results are valid for other groups as well.
+Such a solution is quite straightforward for bosonic, Higgs-like matter (unitary gauge fixing) \cite{fradkin_phase_1979}.
 When we deal with fermions, things have to be done rather more carefully, but it is possible nevertheless.
-Following the procedure of \cite{zohar_eliminating_2018}, we can replace the fermionic matter of any LGT whose gauge group contains $\mathbb{Z}_2$ as a normal subgroup by hard-core bosonic matter.
-At the end of a long unitary procedure, which preserves the physics of the original states $\left|\psi\right\rangle$, one ends up with equivalent states $\left|\psi^{(1)}\right\rangle$, of a model in which each fermionic operator $\psi$ is \emph{effectively} replaced by a spin lowering operator of the corresponding hard-core boson $\sigma^-$.
-Thanks to the local constraints (Gauss' law), the gauge field absorbs the statistics, leaving us only with non-fermionic matter fields and modifying slightly the way that the gauge fields appear in the Hamiltonian, to account for the statistics.
-Since this is done via local unitaries which exploit the local constraints, we are left with a local theory nevertheless \cite{zohar_eliminating_2018}.
+There are two steps to our procedure: first (section \ref{method1}) we transform the fermions into hard-core bosons, and then (section \ref{method2}) we solve Gauss' law for the matter and remove the redundancy, eliminating altogether the need to simulate the matter.
+In section \ref{trotterization_etc} we provide details on how to implement the quantum simulation (transformed) Hamiltonian using fully digital or hybrid techniques, as well as how to measure the gauge invariant observables.